 Yes, the Sub-Fund considers principal adverse impacts (PAI) as part of the investment decision making process.
-More specifically, it strives to minimize two PAIs by excluding (i) United Nations Global Compact non-compliant companies and (ii) controversial weapons.
+On the sovereign side, the Sub-Fund strives to minimize one PAI by excluding countries under international sanctions due to social violations.
+The Sub-Fund also strives to minimize part of the GHG intensity PAI (i.e., table 1, PAI 15) by excluding countries that have not signed the Paris Agreement.
+On the corporate side, the Sub-Fund strives to minimize two PAIs by excluding (i) United Nations Global Compact non-compliant companies and (ii) controversial weapons.